 As such, I laughed out loud at a recent set of comments from all three of these people declaring I repeatedly ignore “the honest in-your-face reality checks that a number of your friends have tried to give.”

-Even before this I only considered Et Al, D and S friends.
-The others weren’t even on my radar list.
+Even before this I only considered Et Al, Droopy and Birdie friends.
+The others weren’t even on my radar.

 Add to this the repeated nonsense from these trolls and Flying Monkeys that I made “no apology to any of these people.”